Why and when to apply for vacation schemes in law firms

-Things to do during the Christmas break and spring term to help get you a vacation scheme
+Things to do during the winter break and spring term to help get you a vacation scheme

 - Apply for summer vacation placements – and apply early as many firms offer places on vacation schemes before their deadline has closed.
-The most popular closing date is 31 January (apart from a few magic circle firms, who want to hear from you by 15 January).
+The most popular closing date is 31 January, although some firms want to hear from you earlier.
 If you miss that, a few firms accept applications in February and March.
 See our list of vacation scheme deadlines article listed below.

 - Investigate the possibility of attending open days – they are another opportunity to show your commitment to law.
 Don’t write them off as a poor relation to vacations schemes: they’re not.

-- Sign up to recruiter events on campus, such as the TARGETjobs Law How to Get Hired events in January, February and March.
+- Sign up to recruiter events on campus and then list them on your CV.
 These events are an excellent chance to network with recruiters and glean their best advice.

 - Look at building up your work experience portfolio.
 When we meet law recruiters at events such as the annual TARGETjobs Law Recruiters’ Forum, they are always keen to stress how part-time work in retail or bar work can help you to prove you have the skills to be a lawyer – make the most of it on your CV.

 Things to do in the summer term to help get you a vacation scheme